 Read the step-by-step guide to embedding feature-rich audio conferencing into your application using our Ruby SDK.

 The Call Control framework is a set of REST APIs that allow you to control the complete call flow from the moment a call comes in (or out) to the moment you terminate that call.
 In between, you’ll receive a number of webhooks for each step of the call, which you answer with a command of your choice.
 It's this back and forward communication that gives you such granular control over your call.
-A subset of operations available in the Voice API is the Call Conferencing API.
+A subset of operations available in the is the .
 This allows you to create and manage a conference programmatically when making or receiving a call.

 The Telnyx Ruby Library is a convenient wrapper around the Telnyx REST API.
 It allows you to access and control call flows using an intuitive object-oriented library.
 In this tutorial, we'll walk you through creating a simple Sinatra server that allows you to create and manage a conference.